Sitges Travel Guide

 Tarragona © Provincial Government of Tarragona Tourism Board

 With over three miles (5km) of golden shoreline, Sitges is the perfect weekend break for tourists wishing to experience Spanish resorts without straying too far from Barcelona.
 One of the most popular holiday resort towns south of Barcelona, Sitges is 21 miles (45km) from the city.
-With more than 17 sand beaches, many of them with EU Blue Flag status, it is easy to see why Sitges has been called 'the playground of Barcelona'.
-Renowned for its swinging nightlife, Sitges attracts thousands of holidaymakers, including day-trippers from Barcelona, many of them young and well-heeled.
-The city has a reputation for being gay-friendly, expensive, and decidedly arty, said to be the town where the modernist movement began when it attracted artists such as Bohemian mystic Santiago Rusinol and later the likes of Salvador Dali.
+With more than 17 sand beaches, many of them with EU Blue Flag status, it is easy to see why Sitges has been called the 'Playground of Barcelona'.
+Renowned for its nightlife, Sitges attracts thousands of holidaymakers, including many young day trippers from Barcelona.
+The city is gay-friendly, expensive, and decidedly arty, said to be the town where the modernist movement began when it attracted artists such as Santiago Rusinol and Salvador Dali.
 Rusinol's home in the town has been turned into a museum, displaying some of his works.
 Beachgoers and holidaymakers in Sitges can enjoy a number of activities and sights in and around the town.
-Sitges also plays host to the popular Sitges Film Festival, which specialises in fantasy and horror film genres.
-Most people, however, visit Sitges primarily for the beautiful sandy beaches.
-Between the church at one end of the town and the Terramar Hotel at the other extremity there are nine breakwaters, each sheltering gently sloping golden beaches equipped with showers, refreshment kiosks and sun-loungers for rent.
+It also plays host to the popular Sitges Film Festival, which specialises in fantasy and horror film genres.
+Most people visit Sitges primarily for the beautiful sandy beaches.
+Between the church at one end of the town and the Terramar Hotel at the other extremity there are nine breakwaters, each sheltering gently sloping golden beaches equipped with showers, refreshment kiosks, and sunloungers for rent.

 Shopping in Sitges generally revolves around a number of small boutique shops and a range of designer stores such as United Colours of Benetton, Lacoste and Adolfo Dominguez.
 Most shops in Sitges are located along Calle Major and Calle Francesc.
 Shops are open from 10am until 8pm with a siesta break at around 2pm.
 Supermarkets in Sitges stock all the groceries and food items that holidaymakers would need for a fun beach vacation.
 Buying your groceries from shops located close to the beach is more expensive, while the larger supermarkets towards the back of the town are more reasonably priced.
 Many visitors to Sitges prefer to shop at the local markets, such as the food market next to the train station.